Juwan23D/Youtube-Optimization-Analysis/README.md

 * Comprehensive metrics measured such as likes, views, comments, and keyword categories.
 * Dislikes were not included in this data.

-_Exploring this information can help in collecting data to support the direction a company wants to go whether it be in marketing, business, or anyone wanting to see the public's view._
+_Exploring this information can help in collecting data to support the direction a company wants to go whether it be in marketing, business, or anyone wanting to see the public's view.
+For this task it'll tell us the keywords that brought the engagement to Youtubes platform.
+Details about how many people watched the video, the likes, comments telling specifics on how they feel about the video is all here._

 # Process